frictionlessdata/datapackage-r/README.md

 Examples
 ========

-Code examples in this readme requires R 3.3 or higher, You could see even more [examples](https://github.com/okgreece/datapackage-r/tree/master/inst/examples) in examples directory (and vignettes will be soon available).
+Code examples in this readme requires R 3.3 or higher, You could see even more [examples](https://github.com/frictionlessdata/datapackage-r/tree/master/vignettes) in vignettes directory.

 ``` r
 descriptor = '{